Truckee Outdoor Adventures In early September, Reet and I finished up the Interbike event in Reno a ..Read more

 Day 2: Paddling the Crystal-Clear Waters of Lake Tahoe

 The next day we decided to go for an afternoon paddle to enjoy the sunset over the infamous Lake Tahoe.
 Luckily the thieves spared our kayaks!
 Paddling the purest waters in North America at Lake Tahoe was on our list of must-dos.
 In our research on where to paddle, we read that Sand Harbor is one of the clearest and most beautiful parts of the lake to paddle.
-It is about 35 mins from Truckee, and we stopped at Adrift paddle shop in Kings Beach on the way.
-You can rent top notch SUPs and kayaks online and pick them up right at their shop on the beach!
+It is about 35 mins from Truckee, and an incredibly scenic drive.

 The warm weather and clear skies were perfect for our scenic paddle on America’s purest lake.
 I inflated our paddleboard, and Reet took a kayak out.
 We couldn’t believe how clear the water was!
 We could see all the way to the bottom, even as we paddled out from shore.
 The water was so calm that I even tried some paddleboard yoga, which was harder than I thought it would be… The sun set behind the mountains as we paddled, and we took some great photos as we watched it disappear.